Coupé de ville: Sedanca / Sedanca de ville / Sedanca coupé

 The terms sedanca and sedanca de ville were introduced by Spanish nobleman Count Carlos de Salamanca, the Spanish distributor for Rolls-Royce, in his original 1923 sedanca.
 The strict definition of a sedanca includes a locker for the and canopy that form the roof.

 Usage of these terms in the United Kingdom is unclear.
-According to once source, "sedanca de ville" refers to a town car variant, and "sedanca" refers to a sedanca coupé.
+According to one source, "sedanca de ville" refers to a town car variant, and "sedanca" refers to a sedanca coupé.
 According to another source, sedanca de ville is a redundant term and sedanca refers to a town car.